iAmWaris97/iAmWaris97/README.md

 <h1 align="center">👋, iAmWaris 👉👨‍💻👨‍🏫👨‍🎓</h1>

-<p>I am a passionate full-stack developer with a Bachelor's degree in Computer Engineering.
+<p style="text-justify: justify">I am a passionate full-stack developer with a Bachelor's degree in Computer Engineering.
 Currently, I am enrolled as a student at Microverse, where I am working alongside talented developers from all over the world to create amazing projects.

 In addition to my studies, I have also completed two internships as a Node Intern and Software Development Intern.
 These experiences have allowed me to gain valuable hands-on experience in the field of software development and hone my skills in various areas.